akai-hana/FantastiCreate/README.md

 For anything related to the modpack, you can go to our (Discord server)[https://discord.gg/Aj84NyN9], or just directly message me (akai_hana).
 Ty to TheBestAstroNOT for all the help.
 This repo probably wouldn't exist without him.

+All Rights Reserved unless otherwise explicitly stated.
+If you want to gain explicit permission, ask me, "akai_hana" on Discord.
+We can talk over Discord, my DMs are open.